 - Develop research, writing and publishing skills appropriate to your digital project

-- Research ideas that can be developed into multimedia online features (Research, Subject Knowledge)
+- An ability to research ideas that can be developed into multimedia online features (Research, Subject Knowledge)

-- Locate and evaluate information from a range of written and/or visual sources (Research, Analysis)
+- An ability to conduct primary and secondary journalistic research from a range of sources (Research, Analysis)

-- Work with a range of technical equipment and publishing software to produce multi-platform content (Technical competence)
+- An ability to work with a range of technical equipment and publishing software to produce multi-platform content (Technical competence)